Are you overwhelmed with all the toy lists and choices out there for which toys help with speech and language development?

 Keep it interesting

 This puppet should do funny things and make mistakes a lot.
 Most kids will think it is hilarious when the puppet does something unexpected, like try to eat something that isn’t food because they don’t know any better… or they say the wrong name for a word your child already knows (i.e. calling your child by a different name, or saying “meow” when the puppet sees a dog).
-This can be an especially fun opportunity for communicating because your child may be very motivated to “correct” and “teach” the puppet things that he already knows.
+This can be an especially fun opportunity for communicating because your child may be very motivated to “correct” and “teach” the puppet things that the puppet doesn't know, but that your child already knows.
 This will make for some amazing communication opportunities for your child!

 I absolutely love using this toy and I especially love how many amazing ways it encourages communication!
 Have fun and be creative in how you play with it with your child!